Real Closed Fields

 Example

 By default, the right hand sides in the Example are preferred.
-If prefer_weak is True, then the left hand sides are preferred.
+With prefer_weak=True the left hand sides are preferred.

 >>> from logic1.firstorder import *